E-bike: Definition and classes

-Pedal-assist only

-E-bikes with pedal-assist only are usually called pedelecs but can be broadly classified into pedelecs proper and the more powerful S-Pedelecs.

 Pedelecs

-The term "pedelec" (from pedal electric cycle) refers to a pedal-assist e-bike with a relatively low-powered electric motor and a decent but not excessive top speed.
+The term "pedelec" (from pedal electric cycle) refers to an e-bike with mandatory pedalling, a relatively low-powered electric motor and a limited top speed using the motor.
 Pedelecs are legally classed as bicycles rather than low-powered motorcycles or mopeds.

 The most influential definition of pedelecs comes from the EU.
-EU directive (EN15194 standard) for motor vehicles considers a bicycle to be a pedelec if:
+EU directive for motor vehicles EN15194 considers a bicycle to be a pedelec if: